 With an immersive palpitating soundscore by Caleb Wright, carrying the cassette recordings into a trance-like transcension.

-Currently based in Melbourne, she runs adults contemporary classes and teaches Pilates.
-In 2016 she choreographed and performed Upstream, presented at the Melbourne Fringe Festival and was an actor in Wagner’s Ring Cycle for Opera Australia.
+Currently based in Melbourne, she runs adult contemporary classes and teaches Pilates.
+In 2016 she choreographed and performed Upstream, presented at the Melbourne Fringe Festival, and was an actor in Wagner’s Ring Cycle for Opera Australia.

-In New Zealand, she performed ih Alexa Wilson’s The Dark Light with Footnote New Zealand Dance 2017 and most recently in HIVE, a multidisciplinary immersive work by Julia Harvie and Stuart Lloyd-Harris.
-She was also one of the choreographic artists for Movement Art Practice’s 2015 Research Series project.
+In New Zealand, she performed in Alexa Wilson’s The Dark Light with Footnote New Zealand Dance 2017, and, most recently, in HIVE, a multidisciplinary immersive work by Julia Harvie and Stuart Lloyd-Harris.
+Sarah was one of the choreographic artists for Movement Art Practice’s 2015 Research Series project.